frankumk/aspen-exercise/README.md

 ###GAME PLAY: '/api/game'

 ### Thanks for the opportunity to apply!
 I look forward to hearing from you.
+ - Improvements:
+      - Figure out the 5k round tie......feature!
+No one wants to play war for that long.
- - Improvements: break up play methods, less this, less ifs, more methods, less repeat code
+      - break up play into different methods
+      - less this, less ifs, more maps, more methods
+      - less repeat code
  - Add code to handle tiebreaker when player has <2 cards
  - TESTS!UI!